HeedlessSoap325/BBWAS_Library/README.md

 The libraries Folder per default is located in at C:\Users\your_user_name\Documents\Arduino\libraries.

-then you can just include the Library in any Sketch by adding #include<BBWAS.h>
+Then you can just include the Library in any Sketch by adding #include<BBWAS.h>